pbudzik/bytecask/README.md

 concurrent get of random 10000 items: time: 63 ms, 1 op: 0.0063 ms, throughput: 158730 TPS at 19.38 MB/s, total: 1.22 MB
 ```

+You can build a jar in sbt:

+    > assembly

+and issue:

+    bin/benchmark.sh

+### Collaboration ###

+*Reporting bugs and asking for features*

+You can use github issue tracker to report bugs or to ask for new features [here](https://github.com/pbudzik/bytecask/issues)

+*Submit patches*

+Patches are gladly welcome from their original author.
+Along with any patches, please state that the patch is your original work
+and that you license the work to the Bytecask project under the Apache 2.0 or a compatible license.

+To propose a patch, fork the project and send a pull request via github.